classiebit/anofie-pro-docs/resources/docs/1.0/admin/dashboard.md

 ## Questions & Comments

 Questions page shows all the questions and comments along with the question creator.
 Admin can set the Question's `Status` to `Enable/Disable` and the question become unavailable for everyone.
 Click on the &nbsp;&nbsp;<larecipe-badge type="info" rounded>View</larecipe-badge>&nbsp;&nbsp; button after each question to see all its the comments.

+<a name="Frames"></a>
+## Frames

+Add new messages background frames here, which will then be shown on the user's Profile page

+>{info} The frame image size and type must be the same as mentioned.

+---

+>{warning} When you disable a frame, it will disappear from the user's profile page.

 <a name="Contacts"></a>